herrkami/isopod/README.md

 # Minimal audio synthesis library for non-FPU architectures
-- integer
-- high performance
-- minimal
-- synth
-- anatomy
-- chain
-- isopoda.rs

-## Signal formats

-### i32
-Most common data type on MCUs.
-Common and efficient also on CPUs.
-Dynamic range of 192 dB is too high for most purposes.

-### i16
-Dynamic range of 96 dB is adequate for most purposes.

-### i8
-Constrained dynamic range of 48 dB is only relevant for lo-fi applications.

-### f32
-Only usable if your architecture has an FPU.
-Dynamic range extends to 1529 dB which is far above audio requirements.
-Some computations are more efficient with `f32` and FPU, others are less efficient as compared to integer operations.

-## Other formats

-### frequency
-Frequencies are represented in Hz oder mHz and implemented as `u32`.
-For some necessary internal operations frequencies have to be multiplied and hence some `i64`-operations occur.
-Truncating the precision for increased performance would reduce to frequency resolution to almost 1 Hz and is therefore inacceptable.

 ## Architecture
 The central component in isopoda is the `Synth` structure which implements the `Iterator` trait and connects the signal chain to the audio stream handler.
-Depending on the hardware setup it can also implement `rodio::source::Source` trait.
+Depending on the hardware setup it can also implement the `rodio::source::Source` trait.
 The `next()` function in `Synth` returns the next sample and updates the internal state.
 It also contains the definition of the signal chain:
 ```rust
 // Sawtooth signal with frequency modulated low pass filter
 fn next() -> Option<i16> {